MingFengC/Statistical-Learning/Linear Regression/README.md

 Test MSE
 1. Approximate through C.V if the dataset is small
 2. Split dataset into training and test, and approximate through predict function

+Model.matrix
+1. To be used when the fit involves matrices and not dataframes
+2. Dummy variables needed when calculating vcov matrix